Instructional video for CodeRed, NextDoor, Twitter, and PulsePoint emergency notification signup.

 It seems like every year there’s a major wildfire in Colorado.
-Learn how you can protect your family –including pets and livestock — and your home before there is a fire.
+Learn how you can protect your family and home –including pets and livestock — or your business before there is a fire.
 Start preparing for an emergency now!
 We’re prepared.
 You should be, too.
 Safety is a shared responsibility.
 Not sure where to start?
 Sign up for Douglas County Code Red, NextDoor, Twitter, and PulsePoint emergency notification, register your gate codes and come up with an escape plan.
 View current fire restrictions in unincorporated Douglas County.

 To request a free wildfire hazard assessment on your personal property contact the County’s Certified Wildfire Mitigation Specialist at 303-660-7497 or [email protected].
 If a significant wildfire hazard is identified, a Wildfire Mitigation or Forest Management Plan is required prior to the issuance of building permits within the development.